A Guide to Measuring And Improving Email Bounce Rate

 Hard bounces

 Hard bounces happen due to permanent problems such as invalid email addresses or non-existent domain names.
-This is common when users use a temporary or fake email address.
+This is common when users use a temporary or fake email account.

 Soft bounces